 That’s big and will more than handle 98% of Driveways that need a soakaway in the UK.

 In terms of installation they have to be at least 5 metres from a building.

 Good, nice and easy.

-So, whilst the drawing is not to scale you get the idea.
-Things to consider?
+So, whilst the drawing is not to scale you get the idea, right?

 Is it required under SUDs regulations?

 Does the water from your roof drain onto your driveway?

 Sub – soil suitability?
 Clay?
 Sand?
 Limestone?
 Chalk?

 How much of driveway area will drain into soakaway?